jakesower/spectragraph/docs/expressions.md

 ## JSON Expressions Library

-Data Prism expressions are powered by the [json-expressions](https://github.com/jakesower/json-expressions) library.
+SpectraGraph expressions are powered by the [json-expressions](https://github.com/jakesower/json-expressions) library.
 This library provides a comprehensive set of expressions organized into packs:

 ### Expression Packs Used